PARKING LOT SEALCOATING

 Asphalt Parking Lot Sealcoating

-A sealcoat is a refined coal tar-based mixture, a bituminous-based product or acrylic sprayed over an asphalt surface to extend the overall life and quality of the pavement.
+What is Sealcoat?Sealcoat is a refined coal tar-based mixture, a bituminous-based product or acrylic sprayed over an asphalt surface to extend the overall life and quality of the pavement.
+Scroll down to see our sealcoating price structure.

 - Prevents Oxidation - A sealcoat functions as a barrier to drastically slow down the destructive effects of oxidation, (caused by asphalt's exposure to oxygen, UV rays, and water).